ChiKler/Game-Client-Server-example/TO-DO.md

-- Add feature: GameMap.disconnect_player waits until the player can safely be extracted from GameMap.#m__Players_Map.
+- Fix bug: petition "/disconnect_player" gets stuck (after successfully disconnecting the player).
 - Fix bug: When a player is disconnected, they still remain on the GameMap.
-- Fix bug: when a player is already in the GameMap and relogs, they don't receive the connection message on the client.
+- Fix bug: When a player is already in the GameMap and relogs, they don't receive the connection message on the client.